stitchdata/docs/_getting-started/concepts-system-overview-guide.md

         anchor: "what-is-stitch"
         summary: "What does Stitch do?"
         content: |
           Stitch a cloud-based, ETL data pipeline.
-ETL is short for extract, transform, load, which is a process that replicates data from multiple data sources and loads it into a central repository, or destination.
+ETL is short for extract, transform, load, which are the steps in a process that moves data from a source to a destination.

           That being said, keep in mind that Stitch isn't:

           - **A data analysis service**.
 We have many [analytics partners]({{ site.partners }}){:target="new"} who can help here, however.
-          - **A data visualization or querying tool.** Stitch only replicates data.
+          - **A data visualization or querying tool.** Stitch only moves data.
 To analyze it, you'll need an additional tool.
 Refer to our list of [analysis tools]({{ site.baseurl | append: "/analysis-tools" }}) for some suggestions.
-          - **A data warehouse**.
-A data warehouse, or destination, is required to use Stitch.
+          - **A destination**.
+A destination is typically a data warehouse and is required to use Stitch.
 While we can't create one for you, you can use our [Choosing a destination guide]({{ link.destinations.overviews.choose-destination | prepend: site.baseurl }}) if you need some help picking the right destination for your needs.

       - title: "Get set up"
         anchor: "concepts--getting-set-up"